 - Make a keyhole, circular, or inverted T incision based on your breast anatomy.

 - Excise tissue, fat, and skin to reduce your discomfort.

 - Reposition your breasts and nipples to improve shape and contour.

 - Close the incisions with scar minimizing techniques.

 After surgery, you will have time to rest in the recovery room until a family member or friend can escort you home.
-Most Connecticut patients are able to return home soon after waking up from surgery.
+Most Houston patients are able to return home soon after waking up from surgery.

 How Long Will Recovery Take?

-Connecticut patients should expect taking 10-14 days off from work or any strenuous activity for the first phase of recovery.
+Houston patients should expect taking 10-14 days off from work or any strenuous activity for the first phase of recovery.
 During your initial healing period, it is normal to experience symptoms such as:

 To alleviate the initial discomfort caused by surgery, Drs.
 Fusi and Craig will prescribe medication to manage pain and a surgical bra after the first few days.
 Approximately one or two weeks after your surgery your stitches will be removed, however our doctors will advise you to limit certain activities that hinder healing.